2025 Quaker Voice Priority Bill Tracker

 HB 1445/ SB 5233 Developing Washington State Health Trust

 The Health Trust would ensure that all Washington residents could enroll in “nonprofit health insurance providing an essential set of health benefits including dental, vision, mental health and pharmacy.
 Currently many Washington residents are either uninsured or have high co-payments and deductibles leading to increased debt due to medical expenses.
-The health plan administered by the Washington Health Trust would correct some of the inequities of the most vulnerable, including the unhorsed, the uninsured and the unemployed.
+The health plan administered by the Washington Health Trust would correct some of the inequities of the most vulnerable, including the unhoused, the uninsured and the unemployed.

 Skip to content